Types

 Function types classify the signature of functions, mapping a list of parameters to a list of results.
 They are also used to classify the inputs and outputs of instructions.

 Aggregate types describe compound objects consisting of multiple values.
-These are either structures or arrays, which both consist of a list of possibly mutable and possibly packed fields.
+These are either structures or arrays, which both consist of a list of possibly mutable, possibly packed fields.
 Structures are heterogeneous, but require static indexing, while arrays need to be homogeneous, but allow dynamic indexing.

 Composite types are all types composed from simpler types, including function types and aggregate types.